grunburg/printful-todo-app/README.md

 # Printful developer school homework 📚

+This is my take on Printful developer school homework.
+This app has two seperate -ends: backend REST API in **PHP** and frontent with modern JS framework - **Vue** which consumes the backend API.

 ### Technologies & Tools Used 🛠
 * **PHP** for backend api
 * **Composer** - autloading PHP classes